ericzbeard/wordle-solver/README.md

 AWS supports [Tensorflow](https://www.tensorflow.org/), MXNet, and Pytorch.
 Which one to use?
 They all seem to have pros and cons but from a few searches, it's obvious that Tensorflow has the best documentation, examples, and community support.
 My goal here is to find an algorithm that is already implemented and "simply" plug it in to my environment.
 It didn't take much reading to see that [Keras](https://keras.io/) is a popular high level API for interacting with Tensorflow.
 And tensorflow can run models in the browser, which might make it easier to implement a demo for my Wordle solver.

+Then again, PyTorch has [stable baselines](https://stable-baselines.readthedocs.io/en/master/), which is a nice library of algorithms that are ready to be plugged into any Gym environment.

 ## Algorithms

-There are many RL algorithms to choose from, but I think a DQN (Deep Q Network) is what I want.
+There are many RL algorithms to choose from, but I thought a DQN (Deep Q Network) is what I wanted.
 It is commonly used in RL tutorials as a way to play Atari games, which are not an exact analogy to Wordle, but one important commonality is that the model needs a memory of past states and actions.
 I need the algorithm to know that if it got yellows or greens on prior tries, it should re-use those letters.
 And I also need it to develop a sense for good starting words.

-DQN: didn't work, due to large action space
-Actor-Critic: didn't work, due to predictions being floats instead of bytes in range 0-26
+DQN (`dqn.py`): didn't work, due to large action space Actor-Critic (`ac.py`): didn't work, due to predictions being floats instead of bytes in range 0-26 A2C (`torch_a2c.py`): ?
-A2C: ?
 Very fast but converges on a single word after finally seeing a reward

 Maybe what I need to do is split the problem into two problems.
 1. Train a model to learn english words.